The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/_index.md

 weight: 9
 ---

-Please make sure you've successfully **built** and **flown** your VRC Phase I drone.
+Please make sure you've successfully **built** and **flown** your basic VRC drone.
-You will be making some extensive modifications to your drone in preparation for Phase II.
+You will be making some extensive modifications to your drone in preparation for advanced assembly.

-The modifications for Phase II will require some disassembly and the following additions to your drone:
+The modifications for advanced assembly will require some disassembly and the following additions to your drone:

 - **3D printed components**